At UCLA, patients with pancreatic cancer are treated through the Pancreatic Cancer Program, a part of the UCLA Center for Pancreatic Diseases.

 Clinical trials are carefully controlled research studies in which cancer patients help doctors and scientists find ways to improve health and cancer care, and to make sure the treatments are safe and effective.
 Each study is designed to address and answer specific scientific questions and to find better ways to prevent, diagnose or treat cancer.
 A clinical trial is one of the final stages resulting from the research conducted during intensive and lengthy laboratory studies.

-Experimental medical and surgical protocols are also offered through the Pancreatic Cancer Program.
-If you are interested in finding out more about these studies, visit our Clinical Trials Guide for general information and a listing of currently open clinical trials.
+If you are interested in finding out more about these studies, visit our Enroll in a Clinical Trial section for general information and a listing of currently open clinical trials.

-For more information on pancreatic cancer treatment services at UCLA, visit the following related website:
+For more information on pancreatic cancer treatment services at UCLA, visit the following related websites: